-There were five finalist teams for this year's award.
-In addition to Slevin, the plaintiffs' attorneys in the following four cases were named finalists.
+There were five finalist teams for this year’s award.
+In addition to David, the plaintiffs’ attorneys in the following three cases were named finalists.
 Watch the videos to learn more about each case.
+Read more about each of these outstanding cases here.